Theo-Carbone/mech_105_matlab/Mech105Algorthms/LinReg/README.md

 y - values of the data set

 Outputs:
-fY - (i.e. the input x-values but without the outlier points), sorted from smallest to largest Filtered y-valeus (i.e. the input y-values but without the outlier points), sorted from smallest to largest Slope from the linear regression (m in )
+fX - list of x values
+fY - list of y values
+slope - slope from the linear regression
 Intercept from the linear regression (b in )
-Rsquared value
+Rsquared - coefficient of determination